anthonycaccese/es-theme-art-book-3-2/README.md

 ## Details

 - Built for 3:2 resolutions (specifically tested on the Anbernic RG351P running 351ELEC)
-- Full list of supported system themes: https://docs.google.com/spreadsheets/d/1gzaP0klzaBaE5_oB1_hQwr46qOmQnacSvSU3o-p5Q7U/edit#gid=0
-- Has many custom themes - mario (Super Mario Bros), zelda (Legend of Zelda), megaman, etc... (see "custom themes" tab in the google doc above for the full list)
 - System, basic, detailed, video and grid views are supported
 - Support for "All Games", "Favorites", "Last Played" and "Custom Collections"